RechieKho/video_cube/README.md

 ## Linking to a system library

-Add the system library name to the `.link` text file under `link` directory according to the platform.
+Add the flag links to the system library name into the `.flag` text file under `flag` directory according to the platform.

-For an example, to link the `pthread` and `m` library for linux build, in `link/linux.link`:
+For an example, to link the `pthread` and `m` library for linux build, in `flag/linux.flag`:

 ```
-pthread
+-lpthread
-m
+-lm
 ```

-Clean the project after adding, removing, modifying the `.link` text files.
+Clean the project after adding, removing, modifying the `.flag` text files.

 ## Cross-compiling